-The latest time a child may be picked up for early dismissal in grades K-4 is 2:10 pm due to the congestion at the elementary school location.
+At the Elementary School, the latest time a child may be picked up for early dismissal in grades K-5 is 2:10 pm due to the congestion at the elementary school location.
 Students K-12 must be picked up no later than 5:30 pm.